robertsahlin/robertsahlincom/content/post/fast-flexible-data-pipelines-with-protobuf-schema-registry.md

 # Solution

 ## Data sources
 Understanding the source of the data is fundamental.
 At MatHem, most business related data is produced by our IT development teams.
 Their data is extensively used by the Data Science team to discover business insights and to build data products that better serve our customers.
 Most of MatHem's frontend and backend is built on micro-services and runs on AWS and the developers use AWS SNS and Kinesis as their prefered message channels.
 These channels are some of the the most important data sources for us.
 We also have various clients (mobile apps & web) and third party services (webhooks) generating events data that are collected in realtime.
-However, the data that is passed around is in JSON format and
+However, the incoming data is in JSON format and we want strong contracts early on.
+Hence, we transform the JSON to protobuf that is available in many programming languages, has efficient serialization and supports schema evolution.
+All data objects also get meta data such as source, UUID and a timestamp as attributes.

 To summarize, the following data sources need to be supported.